barlowtwin/Generative-Model-for-Place-Cells-and-Grid-Cells/README.md

 3. config.py

-- For command line arguments such as epochs, batch-size, gradient-clipping, log-interval, save-interval, cuda and seed.
+For command line arguments such as :
+- epochs
+- batch-size
+- gradient-clipping
+- log-interval
+- save-interval
+- cuda
+- seed